 Infections that can cause eye redness include:

-- inflammation of the follicles of the eyelashes (blepharitis)
+- inflammation of the follicles of the eyelashes, called blepharitis

-- inflammation of the membrane that coats the eye (conjunctivitis/pinkeye)
+- inflammation of the membrane that coats the eye, called conjunctivitis or pinkeye

-- ulcers that cover the eye (corneal ulcers)
+- ulcers that cover the eye, called corneal ulcers

 Other conditions that may cause eye redness include: